usethisname1419/HTTPFTPSSH_Killer/README.md

 You can also use the `--tor` flag to route your requests through Tor.

-### FSKv2

-Uses the flag `-i` or `--iter` for number of tries per user name.
+You can change the number of iterations for each attack block with the flag `-i` or `--iter` for number of tries per user name.
-V2 also retires once more if a connection is failed before moving on to next attempt

 ## Support